Effective Date: February 21, 2024

 NOTICE TO EUROPEAN USERS: Please see the Notice to European Users section for additional information for individuals located in the European Economic Area or United Kingdom (which we refer to as “Europe”, and “European” should be understood accordingly) below.

 We do not allow third parties to advertise to Users on our Site.

 Personal Information and Privacy

 When you use our Service, you may be creating and maintaining a personal, private area of the application (“Individual Team”) on behalf of yourself and/or one or more persons within your care team (“Care Team”), or visiting and posting to an Individual Team created by someone else within your Care Team.
-By their very nature, these Individual Teams contain a great deal of personal information about the subject of the Individual Team and other Users on the Care Team.
-Our goal is to balance our Users' need to find each other and communicate information and support against our Users' desire for a measure of privacy.
-By establishing an Individual Team, you represent that you have all consents and authorizations necessary to use the information relating to members of your Care Team necessary to establish the Individual Team.
+By their very nature, these Individual Teams contain personal information about the subject of the Individual Team and other Users on the Care Team.
+Our goal is to balance our Users’ need to find each other and communicate information and support against our Users’ desire for privacy.

 The Individual Team is accessible “By Invitation Only.”
 Once established, every member of a Care Team, including the creators of Individual Teams and all Users are responsible for maintaining the confidentiality of the Individual Team in accordance with the care recipient’s wishes.

 When you use the Site, you may provide certain information directly to us.

 - Contact data.
 When you choose to register a user account, you will be required to provide, among other things, your e-mail address, name, and phone number.

 - Profile data, such as the username and password that you may set to establish an account on the Services, date of birth, biographical details, profile photograph.